xlighting2017/Actions-Openwrt/README.md

 ## Compile and release cycle:

-- Compile: scheduled **every 3 days**
+- Compile: triggered by upstream changes
-  - keep workflow runs for 7 days
+  - keep workflow runs for 3 days
-  - and last 2 runs older than 7 days will be kept too
+  - and last 2 runs older than 3 days will be kept too

 - Release: only keep latest 3 releases